The right to ply for hire was first given to the watermen of the river

 Tower of London, Palace of Westminster, Lambeth Palace, Richmond Palace,

 Hampton Court and Windsor Castle all on the River.
 Large houses standing today, as a reminder of those distant times.

-very first Hackney cab stand appearing at the May-pole in the Strand.
+very first Hackney cab stand to appear was at the May-pole in the Strand.

-Where Captain Baily, said to have accompanied Raleigh in his last expedition to Guiana, employed four hackney coaches, with drivers in liveries, to ply for hire, fixing his own rates.
+Where Captain Baily is said to have accompanied Raleigh in his last expedition to Guiana, employed four hackney coaches, with drivers in liveries, to ply for hire, fixing his own rates.